Pooch says 'Welcome to Toonhound!'Toonhound logo

 spacer

-Prince Amir of Kinjan was a mischievous muddled-up pedigree Afghan puppy,
+Prince Amir of Kinjan is a mischievous muddled-up pedigree Afghan puppy,

-who was simply referred to as What-a-Mess, and who grew up believing that
+whois simply referred to as What-a-Mess, and has grown up believing that

-really was his name.
-What-a-Mess meant well, he really did, but somehow
+really is his name.
+What-a-Mess means well, he really does, but somehow

-every trail of discovery he explored, every good deed or dalliance he diverted
+every trail he explores, every good deed or dalliance he diverts towards

-towards would end up creating chaos all around him.
-And creating chaos can
+ends up creating chaos all around him.
+And creating chaos can make

-make one so very tired.
-Most adventures would finish with our filthy tangled
+one so very tired.
+Most adventures finish with our filthy tangled mutt

-second blue-feathered friend often nearby - quite similar, actually, to
+friend often nearby - quite similar, actually, to Woodstock in Schulz'

 'What-a-Mess' by Frank Muir